aheui/aheui.github.io/_posts/2006-10-27-specification.en.markdown

   * The queue is selectable with a final consonant ㅇ.
   * The extension protocol is selectable with a final consonant ㅎ.
 * The storage names are used for ㅅ(select) or ㅆ(transfer) instructions.
-* The default storage which is selected at the very beginning of the execusion is the (none) stack.
+* The default storage which is selected at the very beginning of the execution is the stack corresponding to no final consonant.
   * Commands like "사" is useful to reselect the default stack.
 * In any of the instructions involving a pop or two, including duplication, if a storage has less value than the instruction requires, the cursor doesn't execute the instruction but moves according to the opposite way of the vowel only.
 * It is recommended to support at least 32-bit signed integer for storages.